Bill2107/Matlab_VisualSlam/README.md

 ![alt text](https://github.com/Bill2107/Matlab_VisualSlam/blob/main/Results/Interpolation/Interpolation_1.png?raw=true)
 note:
 1. The interpolation takes a huge amount of time to actually process in practice, its highly likely theres a better way of doing this, but I cant think of one right now.
 The main idea is that all the features need a reliable way to assign distances from the camera, and this works.
+2. It's also worth noting that features very close to the camera (see car on the right) can be very unreliable, as of yet I have not figured out a way to avoid this issue other than ignoring points very close to the edge of the image, or using data sets that dont have this problem.
 ### Feature Tracking
 The basic idea behind feature tracking is that we generate a uniform distribution of points and see how they move in time.
 ![alt text](https://github.com/Bill2107/Matlab_VisualSlam/blob/main/Planning/FeatureTracking.png?raw=true)